tmpfs/trucks/manual/packages.md

 <link rel="import" href="npm://trucks-example-skate-component@^1.0.0">
 ```

-Using [npm][] is the preferred mechanism for semantic versioning and so that component dependencies can be automatically resolved at compile time.
+Using [npm][] is the preferred mechanism for semantic versioning support and so that component dependencies can be automatically resolved at compile time.

+### Private Packages

+In a corporate environment you may need to share components without exposing them to the public; you can either configure a private [npm][] registry or serve component packages from an internal web server and use the `https:` protocol.

 ### Package Dependencies